Study with the Sea Around Us – Indian Ocean

 Undergraduate Majors in Marine Biology/Marine Science

 The Sea Around Us – Indian Ocean contributes to several undergraduate teaching units in the course of your study.
-In particular, the third year unit (Level 3) “BIOL3305 Fisheries Science” provides you with a grounding in the foundations of fisheries science, and examines methods and principles of fisheries science for both large-scale and small-scale fisheries around the world.
+In particular, the third year unit (Level 3) “BIOL3305 Fisheries Science: Foundations and Applications” provides you with a grounding in the foundations of fisheries science, and examines methods and principles of fisheries science for both large-scale and small-scale fisheries around the world.
 Core elements will include the core data needs in fisheries science including fisheries economics, an introduction to approaches used in assessing the status of aquatic fish and invertebrate populations, and application of fisheries data sets at different spatial scales.
 In addition, this unit will also consider a range of applied examples from both global and local fisheries.
 This will also illustrate the growing need to align and partner fisheries science with conservation science, in order to ensure sustainability of fisheries resources for future generations.

 The Sea Around Us – Indian Ocean is part of the Ecology and Conservation discipline in the School of Biological Sciences (SBS), and the School’s Honour’s or Master’s degrees will introduce you to the world of research through an independent but professionally supervised research project, in combination with advanced coursework.

 Once you have qualified for the program, contact us for more detail about potential research topics for a project with and supervision by the Sea Around Us – Indian Ocean.

 In the first instance contact Dr Gabriel Vianna at email@example.com with “Hons/MSc query” in the email subject heading.